pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 During this stage, VMware recommends reviewing information pertaining to the CVEs from sources such as the [National Vulnerability Database](https://nvd.nist.gov/vuln) or the release page of a package.

 ### <a id="remediation"></a>Remediation
-Once triage is complete, the next step is to remediate the blocking vulnerabilities in a timely manner.
+After triage is complete, the next step is to remediate the blocking vulnerabilities quickly.
 Some common methods for CVE remediation are as follows:

 - Updating the affected component to remove the CVE
 - Amending the scan policy with an exception if you decide to accept the CVE and unblock your supply chain

 #### <a id="update-component"></a>Updating the affected component

-Vulnerabilities that occur in older versions of a package could be resolved in newer versions.
-Apply a patch by upgrading to a newer version of the package containing the fix.
+Vulnerabilities that occur in older versions of a package might be resolved in newer versions.
+Apply a patch by upgrading to a later

-In addition to the above, you can further adopt security best practices by using your project's package manager tools (e.g. `go mod graph` for projects in Go) to identify transitive or indirect dependencies that may also be affected by CVEs.
+In addition to the earlier, you can further adopt security best practices by using your project's package manager tools (e.g. `go mod graph` for projects in Go) to identify transitive or indirect dependencies that can also be affect CVEs.

 #### <a id="amend-scan-policy"></a>Amending the scan policy

-If you decide to proceed without remediating the CVE (e.g. when a CVE has been evaluated to be a false positive / when a fix is not yet available; see our [Note on Vulnerability Scanners](../scst-scan/overview.hbs.md#a-idscst-scan-noteaa-note-on-vulnerability-scanners) to learn more about common scanner limitations), the ScanPolicy can be amended to ignore CVE(s).
-See [Writing Policy Templates](../scst-scan/policies.md) for more details.
+If you decide to proceed without remediating the CVE, for example, when a CVE is evaluated to be a false positive or when a fix is not currently available, you can amend the ScanPolicy to ignore one or more CVEs.
+For information about common scanner limitations, see [Note on Vulnerability Scanners](../scst-scan/overview.hbs.md#a-idscst-scan-noteaa-note-on-vulnerability-scanners).
+For information about templates, see [Writing Policy Templates](../scst-scan/policies.md).

-Under RBAC, users with the `app-operator-scanning` role (part of the `app-operator` aggregate role), have permission to modify the ScanPolicy.
-See [Detailed role permissions breakdown](../authn-authz/permissions-breakdown.hbs.md) for more information.
+Under RBAC, users with the `app-operator-scanning` role that is part of the `app-operator` aggregate role, have permission to edit the ScanPolicy.
+See [Detailed role permissions breakdown](../authn-authz/permissions-breakdown.hbs.md).

 ## <a id="scan-images-using-different-scanner"></a> Scan Images using a different scanner

 [Supply Chain Security Tools - Scan](../scst-scan/install-scst-scan.md) includes additional integrations for running an image scan using Snyk and VMware Carbon Black.
-For information on how to install these integrations and how to modify the supply chain template, see [Available Scanners for Supply Chain Security Tools - Scan](../scst-scan/available-scanners.hbs.md).
+For information about how to install these integrations and how to edit the supply chain template, see [Available Scanners for Supply Chain Security Tools - Scan](../scst-scan/available-scanners.hbs.md).